Skincare

 Is it really just a mole?
 This dermatologist teaches us how to spot skin cancer

 According to the data from the official National Cancer Registry, skin cancer accounts for 2.6 per cent of all cancer cases in the country, making it the 10th most common type of cancer in Malaysia.
-Plus, before you write it off as a problem for boomers and beyond, melanoma—one of the deadliest types of skin cancer—is also the most common type of cancer in young adults under 30.
+And, before you write it off as a problem for boomers and beyond, melanoma—one of the deadliest types of skin cancer—is also the most common type of cancer in young adults under 30.
 That’s right, your youth won’t keep you safe from everything.

 What tell-tale signs should you be looking for in a mole or on the skin?